Can Gut Health Affect Sleep? What Human Research Shows About the Gut Microbiome

 What the Science Says About the Gut Microbiome and Sleep

-The science is promising, but it should be framed carefully.
-Human studies show associations between sleep quality and microbiome patterns, while mechanistic studies suggest several possible pathways involving microbial metabolites, inflammation, the gut-brain axis, and circadian rhythm.
+The science here is promising but should be read carefully.
+Human studies show associations between sleep quality and microbiome patterns, while mechanistic studies, many in animals, suggest possible pathways involving microbial metabolites, inflammation, the gut-brain axis, and circadian rhythm.

 |---|---|---|